Apply for Designation

 In order to be categorized as a Service-Learning course, the class must also meet the following criteria:

-- The CSL will review to determine if course meets minimum requirements.
+2. The CSL will review to determine if the course meets the criteria and follow up for any additional information needed

-- The course will then be reviewed and approved by the Service-Learning and Civic Engagement (SLCE) Advisory Committee.
+3. The course will be reviewed and approved by the Service-Learning Faculty Advisory Committee

 For more details see our S Designation Info Sheet